food-in-rome-italy-authentic pasta local flavors

 What is the most popular street food in Rome?

-Rome’s street food scene is dominated by pizza al taglio (pizza by the slice), supplì (fried rice balls with mozzarella), and trapizzino (a triangular bread pocket filled with Roman stews).
-These are fast, flavorful, and deeply local
+Rome’s street food scene is dominated by pizza al taglio (pizza by the slice), supplì and trapizzino These are fast, flavorful, and deeply local.